HsiLucas/HsiLucas.github.io/_projects/4_project.md

 ## Project Overview

-A Fortune 500 med tech company is evaluating new eye care segments as potential areas for new growth.
-They’re a global leader in vision and are looking to leverage their vision expertise to build capabilities within the glaucoma market as a potential area of growth.
-They lack any high-potential glaucoma assets in the pipeline, but the market is an interesting adjacency given its high growth, high unmet need, and alignment with the company’s capabilities and growth leads.
-In particular, they are interested in the opportunity to potentially leverage their polymer capabilities within the glaucoma space, but also understand the opportunity in the glaucoma surgical space.
+A Fortune 500 pharmaceutical company is broadening their portfolio into immunology, rare diseases and specialty pharma with a focus on central nervous system (CNS) assets.
+With this expansion, the Payor Sales division of the company will encounter new customer segments, different needs from reimbursement channels, evolving distribution channels, and other areas that are new to the company.
+In addition to portfolio expansion, market dynamics such as the COVID-19 pandemic, and emerging commercial/sales team models, will likely impact their Payor Sales in ways it would like to better understand.

-This 3-month project overview details the research process to evaluate the glaucoma opportunity and prioritize potential technology platforms:
+This 3-month project overview details the research process to assess the new and evolving dynamics of selling to payor customers and implications to their Payor Sales strategy:

-##### Global Glaucoma Surgical Landscape Assessment

--   Assess the glaucoma therapy landscape, evaluate drivers and barriers to growth in the glaucoma surgical vision market

-##### Global Glaucoma Prioritization Strategy Assessment

--   Assess the glaucoma therapy landscape in the vision care glaucoma market(s)
--   Understand the clinical and customer unmet need within glaucoma, with a specific focus on extended-release therapies and drug/delivery landscape
--   Evaluate value proposition of potential solutions and prioritize emerging disease intervention opportunities in the glaucoma space, understand synergies with existing capabilities
--   Develop a recommended glaucoma portfolio development strategy focused on inorganic growth opportunities
+##### Project Objectives

+-   Identify current capabilities of Payor Sales team
+-   Assess the evolving needs and expectations of payor customers
+    -   Including impact of COVID-19 and other identified macro trends for the industry
+-   Understand payors’ needs and expectations for new therapeutic areas
+    -   Including immunology, rare diseases, and specialty pharma (e.g., CNS)
+    -   Including new reimbursement and distribution channels
+    -   Including new stakeholders/influencers
+-   Benchmark the best practices, activities, and structure and responsibilities of sales organizations at comparable industry competitors
+-   Recommend strategies to evolve the company's payor sales and engagement approach

 ## Responsibilities

-I was the sole researcher working on the Japanese market landscape, including analysis and interviews with stakeholders in Japanese.
-Additionaly, I collaborated with 2 other researchers working on other regions in the project.
+I was 1 of 3 researchers working on the project, including analysis and interviews with key opinion leaders (KOLs).
+Additionally, I took conducted research in the competitive landscape of branded and generic incumbent therapies across the relevant CNS and immunotherapy areas.
+This also included how comparable pharmaceutical companies are partnered with and selling to payors.
 During the weekly updates and the final presentation, I was also responsible for presenting my section of the research directly to the client.

-My primary responsibilies included the creation of the Japanese interview script, reaching out to relevant external stakeholders, conducting interviews in both English and Japanese, analysis of quotes and secondary research, and the creation of presentation slides for my research.
+My primary responsibilies included reaching out to relevant external stakeholders, conducting interviews, analysis of quotes and secondary research, and the creation of presentation slides for my research.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/p1table1.png" title="Engagement Timeline" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/p4table1.png" title="Engagement Timeline" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">